How does online therapy work?

 Online sessions may involve one or a combination of the following structures:

-Please note that these examples are related to my main client group - those with complex communication needs
+Please note that these examples are related to our main client group - complex communication needs

 Online feedback: e.g. Families/staff to run through usual activities and live feedback provided